daniele77/daniele77.github.io/_drafts/types-back-to-the-basics.md

 and you understand immediately how it works.

 Everything's fine, then?
-Well yes, the library is usable, but the interface could be improved a bit, both in terms of readability and extensibility but, above all, to avoid bugs.
+Well yes, the library is usable, but the interface could be improved quite a bit, both in terms of readability and extensibility but, above all, to avoid bugs.

 I suggested using an `enum class` instead of an `int`.
 Something like that: